varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 **vcl_fini:**

-- called when VCL is discarded, ONLY after ALL request have exited VCL
+- called when VCL is discarded, ONLY after ALL requests have exited VCL
 - used to clean up VMODs
 - terminates with return(action)
     - ok (normal return, VCL will be discarded)